SlowinskiPiotr/GeTallele/README.md

 To do:
 - add description and comments to the functions that are used to estimate purity
+- add a list of files and descritpion of the folders
 - R version of the toolbox

 Any questions/ comments/ bugs please get in touch at p.m.slowinski@exeter.ac.uk